Knut Gerschau

-Knut Gerschau (born 3 July 1961) is a German politician for the FDP and since 2021 member of the Bundestag, the federal diet.
-He is a past chairman of the board of the German Foundation for World Population (DSW) and state chairman of the Liberaler Mittelstand Lower Saxony.
+Knut Gerschau (born 3 July 1961) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from 2021 to 2025.

+Gerschau is a past chairman of the board of the German Foundation for World Population (DSW) and state chairman of the Liberaler Mittelstand Lower Saxony.

+Gerschau did not stand for re-election in the 2025 German federal election.

 Career

 Gerschau was born 1963 in the West German city of Bremen and grew up in Bremerhaven and, following his move to Wilhelmshaven, later earned his Abitur in Bremen.
 After completing his military service in Bremen and Schleswig-Holstein, Gerschau moved to Hanover.

 In 1984 Knut Gerschau and Robert Kroth founded the Gerschau.Kroth.Werbeagentur.
 GmbH (now LEADS-Marketing) in Hanover.
 He has been their managing partner since the company was founded.